KingIdee/guest-writer/articles/2019-03-04-building-graphql-apis-with-kotlin-and-springboot.markdown

 ### Intellij IDEA

 This is an IDE ( Integrated Development Environment) built by [JetBrains](https://www.jetbrains.com) and used for developing Java and Kotlin applications.
 It is a paid software, but you can make use of the free community edition.
 You can download the IDE [right here](https://www.jetbrains.com/idea/download).
+At the time of writing this article, the most recent and recommended version is `2018.3.5`.

 ## Introduction